TopGITsan/rxjs-about/README.md

     - is not a silver bullet for asynchronous activity.

 - **animationFrameScheduler**: let's you schedule tasks before browser repaint to help create smooth animations

+- **queueScheduler**: lets you execute tasks synchronously, executing the next when the previous completes
+    - if you need to control the order of tasks